sagemath/sagewiki_to_gh-2022-10-10/SageDynamicsProject.md

 == Organization ==

-We dedicate a repository dynamics which would contain the following tree of repositories
+We will create a repository **dynamics** in the root of Sage which would contain the following tree of repositories

   * cellular_automata (?)
   * complex_dynamics (?)